Alipsa/munin/README.md

 The first thing you should probably do after setting up a database and providing the necessary config overrides is to change / remove the three predefined users using the admin interface mentioned above.

+# Version history

+### 1.0.1
+Add support for adding/removing external content (e.g. images and css) which can be referenced from the reports.

+### 1.0.0
+Basic functionality for admin and view/add/edit/delete/schedule reports.

 # 3:rd party dependencies